-- Electrical investigation: This includes a review of your organization’s structural “as-built” drawings (a record of all of the construction done on the site to date).
-The review helps identify the best point for the proposed solar power system to tie into the electrical grid.
-A detailed electrical audit is often performed during this stage and serves as the basis for establishing where the solar conductors are placed.
+- Electrical investigation: This includes a review of your organization’s structural “as-built” drawings (a record of all of the construction done on the site to date) and helps identify the best point for the proposed solar power system to tie into the electrical grid.
+A detailed electrical audit is often performed during this stage and serves as the basis for establishing where the solar conductors will be placed.

 - Legal review: The solar installer will request title reports and other surveys to discover any potential property liens, easements or other encumbrances.
 A clean bill of health for your organization and its property helps guarantee the project will proceed without any legal challenges.

-For simple rooftop projects, the due diligence phase typically takes 2-1/2 weeks to complete.
-With additional reports and recommendations to finalize, more complex ground or carport installations can run up to 8-1/2 weeks.
+For simple rooftop projects, the due diligence phase typically takes two and a half weeks to complete.
+With additional reports and recommendations to finalize, more complex ground or carport installations can run up to eight and a half weeks.

 Engineering and design